 Oakland’s Styrofoam Sanchez has just announced a month long North American Tour from August 15th – Sept 14th.
 Styrofoam Sanchez is a post -industrial performance art unit based in Oakland, CA spawned from the trash island in the pacific gyre.
 Rouge spliced human DNA with proto trash receptacles spawn a dystopian landscape dark sonic and visual mayhem.
-Here’s an excerpt from the unit’s first official full length release, titled “Empire Underwater, featuring a 12” LP, DVD, and book to boot, released on Ratskin Records August 15, 2014, Dont miss this act coming through your town, Your skull will be in a museum.
+Here’s an excerpt from the unit’s first official full length release, titled “Empire Underwater, featuring a 12” LP, DVD, and book to boot, released on Ratskin Records August 15, 2014, Sanchez reaches past the normal “band” format often having as many as ten or more participants, and has pending proposals to for site specific installations/performances at the plastic island and Pleneau Bay, Antarctica.
+Don’t miss this act coming through your town, cruising with limited but effective audio and visual documents for interested parties and allies.
+Your skull will be in a museum.

 “STYROFOAM SANCHEZ is a post industrial sound and sculptural installation personifying the trash island in the pacific gyre.
 Spawning from a hybrid of human DNA and trash, Sanchez is a dystopian amalgamated magnification of failed civilizations, spliced rogue technologies gone awry spawning dark pulses of technological neurosis and inner psychosis .
 When fish put fin to sand then you’ll understand, fish can carry guns.
 Styrofoam Sanchez represents the last molecule before total conversion of humans into futuristic trash receptacles.
 Human, your skull will be in a museum.
 The post apocolyptic outfit presents a high intensity, often interactive onslaught of sonic and visual mayhem, utilizing rogue-manufactured styrofoam instruments , voice, synthesizers, custom microphones, as well as live projections and customized light sources “